infominer33/infominer33.github.io/research/notes-on-github-pages.md

 ### Themes [**^**](#contents)

-I'll say now, if you are new to web-development, best to start off trying out a few of the Github Pages official themes and find what best suits your needs.. there's a lot of different parts to it, so it will take some time to learn the ins and outs.
+I'll say now, if you are new to web-development, best to start off trying out a few of the Github Pages official themes and get the feel for how they work.
+You can grab the `_layouts/default.html` from the themes repository, put it in your directory, and get a feel for how configuring that template shapes your entire site.
+But then you configure indifidual pages, and categories, perhaphs, to display differently. there's a lot of different parts to it, so it will take some time to learn the ins and outs.

-I finally found [Hydejack](https://hydejack.com) to work for my needs, but i may not have figued it out if I hadn't worked with a few github supported themes first.
-I found finding one that I could configure properly to be optimal on both desktop and mobile, and getting any remote themes at all to work, a tricky process. (note, Hydejack has proprietary components, and so is not fully customizable.
-However, it's a beautiful theme to hold up a few of these repositories, until I find the best one that I pry my fingers into.

-Really, you should try to install and run the theme locally, before going through any effort to work it on your page, especially if your site is already live w something else.
-I learned the hard way and had to go back in time w git to get an old version of my page.. but it would have been simpler to try and run it before spending time putting it in a working site :)
+If you just want a theme that works and is beautiful, use [Hydejack](https://hydejack.com).
+The only problem is that it has some proprietary code.
+So it's not fully configurable.
+Then again, that keeps you from getting in and screwing things up.
+It's build with everything you need, and plenty of options and configuration supported.
+It's a free version of a more robust commercial option.
+But it works great.
+That's what this page is running atm.

+I've just installed minimal mistakes in the SourceCrypto, and am going to learn to master that one.
+In the meantime, hydejack is Mobile First, and the most beautiful theme, out of box, that I've found.

+It can be a pain trying to figure out themes, especially if you don't clean out all old files before trying a new theme.
+Which happened to me, and added to a lot of frustration that I could not understand.

 * <a href="https://github.com/planetjekyll/awesome-jekyll-themes" target="_blank">planetjekyll/awesome-jekyll-themes</a>
 * <a href="https://pages.github.com/themes/" target="_blank">pages.github.com/themes/</a>